Published On: Apr 30 2013 05:16:34 PM CDTUpdated On: May 01 2016 01:00:00 AM CDT

 1971: The National Railroad Passenger Corporation, better known as Amtrak, takes over operation of U.S. passenger rail service.

 1969: Filmmaker Wes Anderson, best known for directing movies such as "Rushmore," "The Royal Tenenbaums," "Moonrise Kingdom" and "The Grand Budapest Hotel," is born in Houston, Texas.
-Anderson has earned Oscar nominations for Best Original Screenplay for "The Royal Tenenbaums" and "Moonrise Kingdom" and Best Animated Feature for "Fantastic Mr. Fox."
+Anderson has earned Oscar nominations for Best Animated Feature for "Fantastic Mr. Fox" and Best Original Screenplay for "The Royal Tenenbaums," "Moonrise Kingdom" and "The Grand Budapest Hotel," the last of which also earned him nominations for Best Director and Best Picture.

-1965: Bandleader and musician Spike Jones, known for specializing in performing satirical arrangements of popular songs, dies of emphysema at the age of 53 in Beverly Hills, Calif.
+1965: Bandleader and musician Spike Jones, known for specializing in performing satirical arrangements of popular songs, dies of emphysema at the age of 53 in Beverly Hills, California.

-1962: The first Target discount store opens in Roseville, Minn.
+1962: The first Target discount store opens in Roseville, Minnesota.
 By the end of 1962, four more stores would open in Minnesota.

 1961: Harper Lee wins the Pulitzer Prize for "To Kill a Mockingbird," her first, and only, novel.
 The book was in its 41st week on the bestsellers list when she won the award.